 How Native Plants Are Bio Indicators, Cleans The Environment & Improves Soil

 Native plants, like perennials,ferns, groundcovers, and mosses, are bio-indicators because they adapt well to their local environment.
 They can provide information about the overall health of an ecosystem.
 For example, if native plants are struggling to grow, it can indicate that the ecosystem is not healthy.
-Conversely, if native plants are thriving, it can indicate that the ecosystem is healthy.
+Conversely, if Native Plants are thriving, it can indicate that the ecosystem is healthy.
 Thus, native plants can be used to assess the health of an ecosystem.
 Native plants flourish where they were first discovered.

 Native plants are crucial for cleaning the environment and improving soil quality.
 They help filter out pollutants and enhance water quality, while their deep roots help to aerate and improve soil drainage.
 Native plants also help prevent soil erosion and provide essential nutrients for other plants and animals.
 In short, native plants are vital for a healthy environment and robust ecosystem.

 Read on how native plants are bio indicators, how they clean the environment, how they improve soil, and even how they help local communities.

 Moss is an excellent addition to your garden.
 It's both beautiful and functional and helps improve your home's air quality.
 However, moss is not just for decoration â€” it can also be used to clean the air in your home.